jbuhain/food-db-mapper/README.md

-# LangualProject
+# Food-DB-Mapper
-Goal: To connect food databases around the world.
-Currently experimenting with different ways (LanguaL, machine learning, LLMs, imagination, wifi, duct-tape, elbow grease, Red Bull sponsorship, etc)
+Goal: This project is a proof of concept for a food database matcher that maps food from one database to another.
+Currently experimenting with LLMs, similarity search algos, and other things.

 # Updates
-  - 7/7/24: added early tests for jaccard_index method, cleaned up repository
-  - 7/12/24: Refined/completed LanguaL similarity for Nevo to Frida, Frida to Nevo.
+  - 8/01/24: Added results with NEVO-FRIDA db matching with GPT-4o mini
+  - 7/19/24: Added Faiss + Embedded method.
   - 7/15/24: Added GPT3.5 turbo filtering w/ LanguaL similarity.
 Prompt Engineering, data preprocessing, cleaned up code.
-  - 7/19/24: Added Faiss + Embedded method.
-Add links here for more context
-  - Current:
+  - 7/12/24: Refined/completed LanguaL similarity for Nevo to Frida, Frida to Nevo.
+  - 7/7/24: added early tests for jaccard_index method, cleaned up repository

 ## Notes
 Not all of the rows have a 1 to 1 specific entry